roamlab/subspace_teleop/README.md

 You can specify some parameters in the launch file:
-* master The name of the master hand (also the title of the master hand's xml file)
+* master: The name of the master hand (also the title of the master hand's xml file)
-* slave The name of the slave hand (also the title of the slave hand's xml file)
+* slave: The name of the slave hand (also the title of the slave hand's xml file)
-* model_dir The path to the folder where the models are kept
+* model_dir: The path to the folder where the models are kept